-Metabolism: Fludeoxyglucose F 18 is transported into cells and phosphorylated to [18F]-FDG-6-phosphate at a rate proportional to the rate of glucose utilization within that tissue.
-[18F]-FDG-6-phosphate presumably is metabolized to 2-deoxy-2-[18F]fluoro-6-phospho-D-mannose([18F]FDM-6-phosphate).
+Metabolism: Fludeoxyglucose F 18 is transported into cells and phosphorylated to [18F]FDG-6- phosphate at a rate proportional to the rate of glucose utilization within that tissue.
+[F 18]-FDG-6-phosphate presumably is metabolized to 2-deoxy-2-[F 18]fluoro-6-phospho-D-mannose([F 18]FDM-6-phosphate).

 Fludeoxyglucose F 18 Injection may contain several impurities (e.g., 2-deoxy-2-chloro-D-glucose (ClDG)).
-Biodistribution and metabolism of ClDG are presumed to be similar to Fludeoxyglucose F 18 and would be expected to result in intracellular formation of 2-deoxy-2-chloro-6-phospho-D-glucose (ClDG-6-phosphate) and 2-deoxy-2-chloro-6-phospho-D-mannose (ClDM-6-phosphate).
+Biodistribution and metabolism of ClDG are presumed to be similar to Fludeoxyglucose F 18 and would be expected to result in intracellular formation of 2deoxy-2-chloro-6-phospho-D-glucose (ClDG-6-phosphate) and 2-deoxy-

+2-chloro-6phospho-D-mannose (ClDM-6-phosphate).
 The phosphorylated deoxyglucose compounds are dephosphorylated and the resulting compounds (FDG, FDM, ClDG, and ClDM) presumably leave cells by passive diffusion.
 Fludeoxyglucose F 18 and related compounds are cleared from non-cardiac tissues within 3 to 24 hours after administration.
 Clearance from the cardiac tissue may require more than 96 hours.
 Fludeoxyglucose F 18 that is not involved in glucose metabolism in any tissue is then excreted in the urine.

 Elimination: Fludeoxyglucose F 18 is cleared from most tissues within 24 hours and can be eliminated from the body unchanged in the urine.
+Three elimination phases have been identified in the reviewed literature.
 Within 33 minutes, a mean of 3.9% of the administrated radioactive dose was measured in the urine.
 The amount of radiation exposure of the urinary bladder at two hours post-administration suggests that 20.6% (mean) of the radioactive dose was present in the bladder.